BryanBorck/hyperdrive-whale/README.md

 - **Transparency:** Utilizing a decentralized platform ensures that all transactions and fund performances are recorded on a transparent and immutable ledger, which can increase trust among investors.

-- **Security:** Our main idead behind whale.finance, the use of ERC 6551 secures the way that manager can hold and manage assets from investors.
+- **Security:** Our main idead behind mar.finance, the use of ERC 6551 secures the way that manager can hold and manage assets from investors.

 - **Profit Opportunities for Managers:** The platform creates opportunities for managers to profit by offering their expertise to a wider audience, the performance is transparent and the mechanism to hold assets is secure.

 - **Regulatory Compliance:** The use of smart contracts can automate compliance with regulatory requirements.

-- **Integration and Potential:** The whale.finance is integrated with **Zeniq Swap**, and can be integrated in the future with other products, like Zeniq Pass.
+- **Integration and Potential:** The mar.finance is integrated with **Zeniq Swap**, and can be integrated in the future with other products, like Zeniq Pass.
 Besides that, there is a lot of potential to explore

 ![Project Photo](./frontend/src/assets/descentralized_am.png)